The Pearson product-moment correlation coefficient is a statistical measurement of the correlation (linear association) between two sets of values.

 The University of Connecticut website provides a useful table showing the significance of the Pearson Product-Moment Correlation Coefficient.

-Further details and examples of the Excel Correl function are provided on the Microsoft Office website.
+For further details and examples of the Excel Correl function, see the Microsoft Office website.

 If you get an error from your Excel Correl function this is likely to be one of the following: